Design 101

 Blind tufting has no buttons.
 This style is most often achieved with stitched seam panels, providing a strong place for the binding thread or twine to be attached.

 This type of tufted furniture offers a more minimal look that is popular with contemporary and modern pieces.
-Blind tufting can also be a better choice for families who expect more rambunctious use of the furniture.
+Blind tufting can also be a better choice for families with kids or pets who expect more rambunctious use of the furniture.

 What Materials Look Best Tufted?